theanam/react-awesome-lightbox/README.md

 # Lightbox-like Image viewer for React
-lightbox like image viewer for react with zoom, rotate and move feature with single or multi image.
+Lightbox image image viewer for react with zoom, rotate and move feature with single or multi image.
 Includes basic touch support.

 ## 🚀[See it in Action](https://theanam.github.io/react-awesome-lightbox/)